nariman87/exactspin1/README.md

 > Coming soon ...

 ## Attribution for authors
-If you are using `exactspinhalf` for research purposes, please cite the reference below:
+If you are using `exactspin1` for research purposes, please cite the reference below:

 [1] S. N. Saadatmand, Frustrated spin systems, an MPS approach, PhD thesis, The University of Queensland (2017), DOI address: https://doi.org/10.14264/uql.2017.733 (e-print available on https://espace.library.uq.edu.au/view/UQ:676028).